livegnik/2way-design/2WAY High-Level Design.md

 }
 ```

-Upon receiving these JSON documents from clients or the backend/system itself, the Message Manager first forwards them to the Key Manager.
+Upon receiving these JSON documents from clients or the backend/system itself, the Object Manager first forwards them to the Key Manager.
 The Key Manager timestamps them, generates a hash for each JSON document, and then signs the messages.

 ```json
 {